UddeshJain/linux_server_configuration/README.md

 * Find the `PermitRootLogin` line and edit it to `PermitRootLogin no`.

-* Save the file and run
+* Save the file and run:

 ```
 $ sudo service ssh restart